peak-team/peak/README.md

 3. **GPU Kernel Profiling:**
 GPU profiling includes the warm-up time of kernels and the CUDA initialization overhead associated with the first kernel launch.

+4. **GPU CUDA Graph Profiling:**
+GPU CUDA Graph will be profiled as a single node or function, and only the execution time will be measured.
+However, if the graph is built using the stream capture process, the profiler will display the individual kernel launches that occurred during the stream capture.
+Note that in this case, the reported execution time and call count may not be accurate, as they reflect the capture process rather than the actual graph execution.

 ## Reference
 If you use PEAK in your research, please cite: